Stock Sectors - The 11 Sectors of the Stock Market You Need to Know!

 Through the use of exchange traded funds (ETFs), both traders and investors can gain exposure to a specific sector.
 You can learn more about ETFs in the ‘How to Trade ETFs’ article.

 Essentially, ETFs are investment funds that track the performance of a specific market such as a currency, commodity, index or sector.
-They allow investors to access regions or sectors that may otherwise be difficult to access.
-There are a diverse range of ETFs available such as the Global X Robotics & Artificial Intelligence ETF.
+They allow investors to access regions or industries that may otherwise be difficult to access.
+There is a diverse range of ETFs available such as the Global X Robotics & Artificial Intelligence ETF.

 Fortunately, there are also ETFs that cover all of the 11 sectors of the stock market!
 There are different fund providers that provide access to stock sector ETFs.
 For example, if an investor was bullish on the potential for the financial sector to rally higher due to an environment of increasing interest rates, they may choose to invest in the Fidelity MSCI Financials Index ETF, or the iShares US Financials ETFs or even the Vanguard Financials ETF.